devsaurus/hass-smartbox/README.md

 At every beginning of an hour, during around 15/20 minutes, the API do not provide data for the current hour.
 So we always get a period of two hour to have at least some data, and get the most recent one to not have drop of consumption.

-Every hour, we are updating data sensor with the most recent data.
+Every 15 minutes, we are updating data sensor with the most recent data.
 You are able to see the consumption directly into the history graph of the sensor.

 But to be sure we ensure the right data to the right hour, we also get the last 24 hours and upsert these data into statistics to avoid time difference and some data drop.
 > [!TIP]